Estampado cliche serigrafia ilustracion byn

 Are clichés reusable?

-How is the type of printing plate selected?
+How do you choose the type of cliché?

 Previous